Alcohol and Substance Abuse Policies and Prevention

 A federal or state drug conviction for possession, sale, or conspiring to sell illegal drugs can affect your eligibility to receive federal student financial aid, including loans, grants, and work study.
 If the offense occurs while you are receiving federal student financial aid, you will lose aid eligibility for a certain time period.
 Each student is notified upon enrollment and may read more about the consequences of a drug law violation.

 SDSU publishes a comprehensive Web site that includes policies and procedures for campus emergency responses and evacuation procedures.
 See Emergency Preparedness.

 SDSU Career Services publishes information annually about employment placement and salary averages of SDSU graduates.
-The information can be found on their Web site.
+The information can be found on the Student Affairs Web site.

 Equity in Athletics Disclosure Act